turbot/steampipe-mod-azure-perimeter/perimeter/docs/network_access_public_ips.md

-## Public IPs
+This benchmark answers the following questions:

-This benchmark checks for Azure public IP addresses that may not be properly managed, including:
+- What Azure resources have public IPs assigned?

-- Compute VM no public IP
+- What compute VMs do not have public IPs?
-- Network interface not attached to public IP
+- What network interfaces are not attached to public IPs?
-- Network public IP require static allocation
+- Are public IPs using static allocation?

 Properly managing public IP addresses is essential for maintaining a secure perimeter.
 Public IP addresses should be limited to only those resources that truly require internet connectivity, and they should use static allocation to ensure consistent security configurations.